Whoeza/fivem-selfkill/README.md

 # fivem-selfkill
-Snippet of Lua to make the player animate and killing themselves.
+Snippet of Lua to make the player animate and kill themselves.

 How to use
 -----------